gordonbrander/lettersmith_py/README.md

 ## Plugins

-Plugins are just functions that transform namedtuples.
+Plugins are just functions that transform doc namedtuples.

 To transform many files, you can load them into an iterable, then use list comprehensions, generator expressions, and map, filter, reduce: